 Electrical fires are incredibly common and can be deadly.
-There are thousands of electrical fires every year in the United States, most of which could have been prevented.
-In order to keep you and your family safe from electrical fires or other issues, it’s important to know how to check the electrical system in your home.
-Here are 5 warning signs to look out for that could be the cause of electrical wiring problems.
+There are thousands of electrical fires every year in the United States, most of which could have been prevented by keeping electricity safety in mind.
+To keep you and your family safe from electrical fires, electrical shock, or other dangerous issues, it is important to know how to check your home’s electrical system.

 Too Many Extension Cords

 Using multiple extension cords at once can create electrical issues for your home’s wiring, as there are additional points where cords can short, get pinched, or kink.
 Overuse of cords can also lead to tripped breakers and damaged outlets, which can cause an electrical fire.
 Use extension cords with caution and don’t overdo by overloading the sockets.

 Instead, buy a power strip that is equipped with an internal overload protection feature, which will turn off if the outlet is overburdened.
 These strips come in a variety of sizes and even have built-in USB ports for your charging cords.
 A family can never have too many of those!

 Older homes have character and unique charm.
 Unfortunately, the electrical system in an older home is not safe.
 Old or damaged wiring can cause deadly electrical fires.
 So, if you live in an older home, you should have a professional electrician inspect the wiring closely.

 If the home is between 30 and 60 years old (or older), you may need to have the home completely re-wired – especially if the wiring is aluminum-based.
 If your home has copper wiring, this is safer and less prone to fires, but it should still be examined to ensure it’s operating as it should.

 Hot Outlets or Switch Plates